 2. Improve Your Quality Score

-Google assigns a Quality Score to each of your Google Ads campaigns’ keywords using an algorithm that takes into account how well they align with your ad copy and the landing page your ads drive to.
-Google reviews the user experience and conversion rate of your campaigns’ landing pages as well as your ads’ CTR and relevance (how well your content matches up with your keywords).
+Google assigns a Quality Score to each of your Google Ads campaigns’ keywords using an algorithm that takes into account how well they align with your ad copy and the landing page.
+Google takes into account the user experience and conversion rate of your campaigns’ landing pages as well as your ads’ CTR and relevance (how well your content matches up with your keywords).

 Google’s Quality Score algorithms ensure that paid search ads stay relevant for customers, so it pays to play along.
-The more relevant your keywords are to the users’ search queries, the higher your Quality Score will be, which in turn will help bring down your cost per click, conversion, and ideally sales.
+The more relevant your keywords are to the users’ search queries, the higher your Quality Score will be, which in turn will help bring down your cost per click, improve conversions, and ideally, sales.

 Still struggling to solve your business’s SEM puzzle?
 Why not get in touch with SEO Design Chicago today and arrange a consultation with one of our analytics experts.
 We’re a full-service marketing agency, which means our team members have both the expertise and insight to come up with an end-to-end online strategy that will guarantee success for your brand.